 Dennis Edwards, President and CEO

-Edwards currently serves on the Board of Directors for the Destination Marketing Association of North Carolina and serves on the Board of the Directors as treasurer for the North Carolina Travel & Tourism Coalition.
+Edwards currently serves on the Board of the Directors as treasurer for the North Carolina Travel & Tourism Coalition.
 He serves on the North Carolina Travel & Tourism Board of Directors, East Carolina University School of Hospitality Leadership Advisory Board as Co-Chair, Wake County Economic Development Board of Directors and the Raleigh City Club Board of Directors.
 He is also a member of the Raleigh Rotary Club.

 Edwards served as the Convention Industry Council APEX Commissioner, on the Board and Foundation Board for the American Society of Association Executives, on the Destination Marketing Association International (DMAI) Foundation Board of Trustees and DMAI Board of Directors and on the Professional Convention Management Association Foundation Board.
 He served on the Advertising and Marketing Committee for Visit Florida and the Meeting Professionals International Multi-cultural Initiative Committee.